- Recommended

 Discover the best of Chamonix-Mont-Blanc — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Chamonix-Mont-Blanc trip today.

-The lively town center with mountain views, shops, and easy access to major sights.
-It is the best area for first-time visitors and evening strolls.
+The lively town center with pedestrian-friendly streets, shops, mountain views, and easy access to transport and major attractions.

-One of the most famous viewpoints in the valley, celebrated for reflections of the Mont Blanc massif.
-Highly popular on social media and among hikers.
+One of the most famous viewpoints in the region, prized for reflective mountain-lake scenery that is highly popular on social media.

-A classic Alpine fondue made with melted Savoy cheeses such as Comté, Beaufort, and Emmental, eaten with bread.
-It is one of the most iconic mountain dishes around Chamonix.
+A classic Alpine fondue made with melted local cheeses such as Comté, Beaufort, and Emmental, eaten with bread.
+It is a signature mountain dish of the Savoy region and a staple in Chamonix.

-A rich baked dish of potatoes, Reblochon cheese, onions, and lardons.
-It is a hallmark comfort food of the Alps and very common in Chamonix restaurants.
+A hearty baked dish of potatoes, Reblochon cheese, onions, and lardons.
+It is strongly associated with Haute-Savoie and is especially popular after skiing or hiking.

 Official public transport app